cferdinandi/houdini/README.md

 - Automatically progressively enhances your markup for you.
 - Deprecated callbacks in favor of custom events.

+### Migrating to Houdini 11 from Houdini 10

+Based on feedback from accessibility experts, Houdini no longer supports changing button text or using the same text for all buttons.

+- Every content area now needs a `[data-houdini-button]` attribute or a `button` element with a `[data-houdini-toggle]` attribute that matches the content ID.
+- The `btnShow` and `btnHide` options no longer exist.

 ### Migrating to Houdini 10 from Older Versions

 The entire markup and initialization process has changed in Houdini 10.
 To migrate: